OCamlPro/gnucobol-contrib/tools/cobjapi/SWING/readme.txt

 What does it do?
 ----------------
-COBJAPI is a collection of UDFs (User Defined Functions), it is an interface to JAPI.
+COBJAPI is a collection of UDFs (User Defined Functions), it is an interface to JAPI 2.
 With COBJAPI you can easily write GUI programs with GnuCOBOL.
-There is no complicated OO theory and no pointer, only two data types (integers and text), and you can use the full Java AWT tool-kit.
+There is no complicated OO theory and no pointer, only two data types (integers and text), and you can use the Java SWING tool-kit.

 Requirements
 ------------